sophiagavrila/credit-microservices/phase5/README.md

 <br>

 *The circuit breaker will prevent any other requests to the API.
 This is because the Circuit Breaker is OPEN and will not allow any other requests to go through.
-It will allow you to try 3, but after it discovers that `cards` service is unresponsive, it prohibits any more calls.* *This is a scenario in which opur cirtuit breaker is **failing fast***.
+It will allow you to try 3, but after it discovers that `cards` service is unresponsive, it prohibits any more calls.* *This is a scenario in which out circuit breaker is **failing fast***.

 *Now we want to adjust this circuit breaker so that we get at least `accounts` and `loans` information, even if we have to set `cards` details to null.
 This is called a **Fallback Mechanism***.